Falls City Glass Company, Louisville Kentucky (1884-1892)

 A few bottles were marked “F.C.G.C.”, including the Joseph Goldbach / PorPoise Oil Dressing bottle which is only known with an embossing error in which all of the S’s appear backward on the finished bottle.
 That bottle is more or less identical in shape to the well-known “Frank Miller’s Crown Dressing” bottles which contained shoe polish or “shoe dressing”.

-Although most containers made by Falls City Glass Company are found in some shade of aqua (or amber, in the case of alcohol-related bottles), a square pickle bottle is known in off-clear (very light sun-colored amethyst).
+Although most containers made by Falls City Glass Company are found in some shade of aqua (or amber, mostly seen with certain alcoholic beverage bottles), a square pickle bottle is known in off-clear (very light sun-colored amethyst).
 It is likely that pickle bottle was made during their last years of production.

 ADVERTISEMENT